 Current Status of Funding Programs:

-- For WINTER 2019: Workforce Education programs are accepting applications for currently registered students.
+- For SPRING 2019: Workforce Education programs are accepting applications for currently registered students.

-- For SPRING 2019: Workforce Education programs are accepting applications.
+- For SUMMER 2019: Workforce Education programs are accepting applications.

 Step 1: Determine if Workforce Education might be a good option for you

 Workforce Education provides services to low-income individuals and dislocated workers to help them achieve their academic and career goals.
 We provide funding for tuition, fees, and potentially other costs like books and transportation for eligible students in approved programs of study.

 To see if you pre-qualify for our services, you can take a brief survey at StartNextQuarter.org, or learn more about a specific program and its eligibility criteria at the links below:

 Step 2: Attend one of the weekly Workforce Education Info Sessions